Disease Guide ·Diabetes ·2026

 What Causes Diabetes in Cats

-Obesity is the biggest risk factor — overweight cats are 4 times more likely to develop diabetes.
-The pancreas either can't produce enough insulin or the body's cells become resistant to it.
-Contributing factors include age (usually over 8), indoor lifestyle, high-carbohydrate diets, and corticosteroid use.
-Male cats are more commonly affected than females.
-Obesity increases risk by 4x in cats
+Obesity is the biggest risk factor - overweight cats are 4x more likely to develop diabetes.
+Pancreas can't produce enough insulin or cells become resistant.
+Contributing factors: age (over 8), indoor lifestyle, high-carb diets, corticosteroids.
+Males more commonly affected.

 Symptoms - What to Watch For

-Dramatically increased thirst and urination — the litter box gets soaked.
-Weight loss despite increased or normal appetite.
-Lethargy and reduced activity.
-Walking flat on the hocks (plantigrade stance) — a sign of diabetic nerve damage.
+Dramatically increased thirst and urination - soaked litter box.
+Weight loss despite normal appetite.
+Lethargy.
+Walking flat on hocks (plantigrade stance) - sign of diabetic nerve damage.
 Unkempt coat.
-In advanced untreated cases, vomiting, loss of appetite, and diabetic ketoacidosis (DKA) — a life-threatening emergency.
-The classic triad: drinking, urinating, losing weight
+Advanced cases: vomiting, loss of appetite, diabetic ketoacidosis (DKA) - life-threatening emergency.
+Classic triad: drinking, urinating, losing weight.

 Diagnosis - $200-$500